tiwillia/specware/internal/assets/commands/specify.md

 - For requirements feedback: "I have feedback on the requirements doc we need to address. <feedback>"
 - To continue to implementation planning: "continue to the implementation planning phase"

-## Important Notes
-- Always use the specware tool to track state and create artifacts
-- Maintain one feature at a time in active development
-- Support stopping and resuming at any point in the workflow
-- Record all Q&A interactions in the appropriate q&a files
-- Follow the existing codebase patterns and conventions